Cezar Bolliac: Ruin, disability, and death

 Bolliac was ignored by the general public, and allegedly mistreated.
 Eyewitness reports suggest that he was beaten up regularly by his handlers, while on his daily outings to Grădina Icoanei (located a short distance from his house on Rotarilor Street).
 His condition only improved when his estranged disciple, N. A. Bassarabescu, drew attention to his plight.
 He lived to witness the Romanian War of Independence, which severed the country's links with the Ottoman Empire.
 At the time, Romania was aligned with Russia in the larger Russo-Turkish War, and had the Imperial Russian Army returning on its soil.
 In July 1877, a "Mr Baranovsky" offered to purchase the Zimnicea artifacts from the disabled researcher, intending to present them as a gift to Emperor Alexander II.
 Bolliac was reportedly upset by these developments, since he wanted the Romanian state to buy these; "through signs, in those moments when he is free from pain, he reveals that he wants to be left his discoveries, and then he allows himself to be carried into the hall where he has stored [these] up".

 In September 1880, Bolliac's brother and estate curator, Petre Peretz, dismissed rumors that Trompeta was set to reappear.
 Urechia recalls that, in late 1880, his disabled friend was traveling around Bucharest in a hansom cab, assisted by a "boy".
 He still could not speak, due to what Urechia describes as a "paralysis of the tongue", but used signs to communicate.
 Teleor chanced upon him the following year, noting that he seemed to be hallucinating, and reliving his past as a revolutionary.
 He would only emerge from this state when pelted with stones by "brats and children".
 His new and final address was at No 28 Speranției Street, which was next door to a dwelling inhabited by poet Mihai Eminescu.
 He died there on 25 February 1881, just months before Carol had established a Kingdom of Romania.
 The Assembly financed his funeral, and Rosetti contributed an epitaph—declaring that Bolliac fully deserved to be honored by his nation.
 A service was held at Sărindar Church on 28 February, after which his body was buried at Bellu, with military honors.
 As Popovici notes, his nationalist convictions had mattered little to the press of the day, with one obituary describing his main attribute as having been his foundational role in the Romanian Freemasonry.
-Though he left no direct heirs, he had left the remnants of his art collection to a nephew, the zoologist and politician Ștefan Sihleanu.
+Though he had no direct heirs, he had left the remnants of his art collection to a nephew, the zoologist and politician Ștefan Sihleanu.